 • Can my advisor register me for a class that is closed?
 Your advisor is not permitted to register you for a course that is closed or full.
 Students seeking a seat in a closed course section should consult with the chairman of the department who can grant an “overload” for the course.
 Your advisor can help you identify the department chair.

-• How do I find online courses or courses offered at a satellite campus such as Mid-Ohio Valley Center (MOVC) or Teays Valley Regions Center (TVRC)?
+• How do I find online courses or courses offered at a satellite campus such as Mid-Ohio Valley Center (MOVC), Teays Valley Regions Center (TVRC) or South Charleston?
 To see a list of online or off-campus courses, see the Schedule of Courses or the online course schedule available on the Office of the Registrar website under the Registration tab.
 Underneath the term selection, there is a “Campus” selection.
 It defaults to all campuses selected.
 Under this setting, you can view all courses offered at all campuses.
 If you look at MTH, you will see all campus math courses, all online math courses, and all off-campus math courses.
 If you want to see only online courses, go back to the “campus” selection line and de-select all campuses except “electronic.”
 This will allow you to view only electronic (online) courses.
 If you want to view only off-campus courses, go to the “campus” selection line and de-select all campuses except “off-campus.”
 This will allow you to view only courses offered at off-campus locations.

 • Where can I find information about Information Technology resources that are available to me?
 The Office of Information Technology has developed a new comprehensive Student Guide for Information Technology.
 Please visit for the online guide or download a PDF version here.